lerai-larak/bitcoin-two-node-regtest/README.md

 Install [Bitcoin Core](https://bitcoin.org/en/download) on you local machine: You need a local installation to be able to connect to the 'remote' nodes using the `bitcoin-cli` tool which comes with bitcoin.

-After installtion, locate the `bitcoin.conf` file.
+After installation, locate the `bitcoin.conf` file.
 Normally, this will be in a `.bitcoin` directory inside your `home` directory. (`/home/<yourhomedir>/.bitcoin`).
 Inside the file, add the athentication credentials that will allow you to connect to the two nodes though RPC.
 ```
 [regtest]
 rpcpassword=q7EDoyrwWpBVM1YKKcar6oiPtN5O3XRUPYpN0PYCjTk